noloader/auto-update/README.md

 ## Setup

 You should run `install.sh` to install the service.
-The service runs on Armbian, CentOS, Debian, Fedora, Red Hat, Ubuntu and Zorin.
+The service runs on Armbian, CentOS, Debian, Fedora, Linaro, Red Hat, Ubuntu and Zorin.

 ```
 sudo ./install.sh